mlswg/mls-protocol/draft-ietf-mls-protocol.md

   populated.
 Otherwise, the sender MAY omit the `path` field at its discretion.

 * If populating the `path` field: Create an UpdatePath using the provisional ratchet tree and GroupContext.
-Any new member (from an add proposal) MUST be excluded from the resolution during the computation of the UpdatePath.
+Any new member (from an Add proposal) MUST be excluded from the resolution during the computation of the UpdatePath.
 The `leaf_node` for this UpdatePath MUST have `leaf_node_source` set to `commit`.
   Note that the LeafNode in the `UpdatePath` effectively updates an existing